 The degree you choose can have an impact on your future.
 Your course of study will determine not only your future career but also your future earnings potential.
-When selecting a degree, you should look not only at the subject matter but also at the type of degree you will acquire.
-When it comes to a typical four-year degree, this means learning about the difference between a BA and a BS.
+Students pursuing a degree program should look not only at the subject matter but also at the type of degree you will acquire.
+When it comes to a typical bachelor’s degree, this means learning about the difference between BA and BS degree programs.

-What is the Difference Between a BA and BS?
+What is the Difference Between BS and BA Degree Programs?

 In some cases, the type of degree you get will be chosen by your subject type.
-Few schools offer a BA in Chemistry, for example, while it's nearly impossible to find a BS in English.
+Few schools offer a Bachelor of Arts degree in Chemistry or Computer Science, for example, while it’s nearly impossible to find a BS in English.
 The subject matter choice is usually a defining part of the degree process.

 How Can I Figure Out What Degree I Will Get?